-A damage claim based on tort, for example, becomes time-barred one year after the date on which the claimant became aware of the damage and the identity of the infringer.
+A damage claim based on tort, for example, becomes timebarred three years after the date on which the claimant became aware of the damage and the identity of the infringer.
 In any event, a damage claim based on tort becomes time-barred 10 years after the damaging act.